HIGHLIGHTS OF PRESCRIBING INFORMATION

-There are also postmarketing reports of respiratory failure and coma in patients taking pregabalin and other CNS depressant medications.
+There are also postmarketing reports of respiratory failure, coma and deaths in patients taking pregabalin and other CNS depressant medications, including in patients who are substance abusers.
 In addition, there are postmarketing reports of events related to reduced lower gastrointestinal tract function (e.g., intestinal obstruction, paralytic ileus, constipation) when LYRICA was co-administered with medications that have the potential to produce constipation, such as opioid analgesics.

 7 DRUG INTERACTIONS

 Since pregabalin is predominantly excreted unchanged in the urine, undergoes negligible metabolism in humans (less than 2% of a dose recovered in urine as metabolites), and does not bind to plasma proteins, its pharmacokinetics are unlikely to be affected by other agents through metabolic interactions or protein binding displacement.
 In vitro studies showed that pregabalin is unlikely to be involved in significant pharmacokinetic drug interactions [see Clinical Pharmacology (12)].

 The interactions of LYRICA CR with co-administration of other drugs have not been systematically evaluated.
 Co-administration of the prokinetic drug erythromycin with LYRICA CR did not result in any clinically important changes in the pharmacokinetics of LYRICA CR [see Clinical Pharmacology (12)].